Alcoholism/Alcohol Use Disorder

 Genetics plays a role in AUD, making up about half of risk factors.
 That does not mean that just because someone has a family history of AUD that they will experience a drinking problem, but it is something for such people to take into consideration if they decide to drink.

 Alcohol and Substance Abuse at Work

-- Alcohol and substance abuse at work can cost a person their job and jeopardize future employment.
+- Mixing alcohol and drugs at work can cost a person their job and jeopardize future employment.
 This behavior also costs employers millions of dollars annually in lost time and productivity.

 - In some cases, people with AUD may fall under Americans with Disabilities Act (ADA) protection.
 That is not true of those who use illegal drugs while on the job.
 According to the U.S. Department of Justice’s Civil Rights division, an alcoholic is protected under ADA is they are qualified to perform a job’s essential functions.
 However, an employer may “discipline, discharge or deny employment” to a person whose alcohol use adversely affects either their job performance or their conduct.
 Employers can prohibit workplace alcohol use and require that workers not be under the influence of alcohol while working.